David-The-Programmer/things-i-learnt/setting-up-ssh.md

     You should then be prompted to enter the SSH server/host password.
 Subsequently, there should be an output saying that 1 key was added.

-    The public key file by default would be added as a file at `~/.ssh/authorized_keys`
+    The public key file by default would be added as a file at `~/.ssh/authorized_keys` in the SSH server/host.

-2. Now that the key file is added and securely stored in the KeePassXC database, we can shred the key by running: `shred -vzu -n5 ~/.ssh/id_ed25519 ~/.ssh/id_ed25519.pub`.
+2. Now that the private key file is added and securely stored in the KeePassXC database and public key has been sent to the SSH server/host, we can shred both keys on the SSH client by running: `shred -vzu -n5 ~/.ssh/id_ed25519 ~/.ssh/id_ed25519.pub`.
 This will ensure that the key files are not stored in plain text, which is a highly unsecure way to store them.

 ## 6. Testing SSH Login
-1. To test if SSH was setup correctly, ensure you unlocked the KeePassXC database first.
+1. On the SSH client, ensure you unlocked the KeePassXC database first.
+2. Run the `ssh` commmand to login to the SSH server via the SSH client.
+    ```
+    ssh <username>@<remote_host/server>
+    ```
-2. If prompted if you want to continue, type `yes` and press the Enter key.
+   If prompted if you want to continue, type `yes` and press the Enter key.
 3. Now you should be logged into the SSH server/host.

 ## 7. Disabling password authentication on the SSH server